Vasakronan in 60 seconds

 Our amibtion is to be Sweden’s leading property company

-- Vasakronan is Sweden’s largest property company with a portfolio comprising 168 properties with a total area of 2.3 million square metres.
+- Vasakronan is Sweden’s leading property company with a portfolio comprising 168 properties with a total area of 2.4 million square metres.

 - We own, manage and develop centrally located office and retail properties in Stockholm, Gothenburg, Malmö and Uppsala.
 The majority of the portfolio is located in Stockholm.